atanas011/test_guru99Bank/README.md

 The best technique to automate the above test suite is to parametrize the script The most famous tool to store data for parametrization is MS Excel Go ahead and create a script to read test-data from an Excel and execute Webdriver test cases

+Day 4)
+The test results are not user friendly
+Go ahead and create the same script using TestNg (it has better test reporting format)